|

 12AT7 vacuum tubes in a modern McIntosh tube amplifier,

-illuminated from below to make them look cool.
+illuminated from below with green LEDs.
 They are

 labeled "McIntosh USA" but they were actually manufactured